 There is one category of non-actionable item that needs a list.
 It’s your Someday/Maybe list.
 This would include things like ‘Vacation in Bora Bora’, ‘Learn French’ or ‘Retire’.
 You should keep this list up to date because ‘Someday’ may be here much sooner than you think.

-Review (Maybe the Toughest Part for the Sandwich Generation)
+Review (Maybe the Toughest Part for people feeling Sandwich Generation Overwhelm)

 In order for your brain to be clear and trust the GTD system, you need to keep it up to date.
 That means setting some time aside each week for reviewing your lists.
 I’m sure that seems impossible right now for someone taking care of several generations.
 Many people have found that once they set this system up, you will have more free time.